Roundtrip: 4 k

 Location: Thunder Bay, ON

 Most people in Thunder Bay are aware of the Neebing-McIntyre Floodway but few have walked along the portion that leads to the mouth on Lake Superior.
 The Neebing-McIntyre Floodway is a large channel through town that is designed to reduce damage from flooding in the intercity area.

-The Lakehead Region Conservation Authority and the City of Thunder Bay Parks and Recreation Department have constructed over five kilometres of pathways which link to the 28 km network of recreation pathways in the City.
+The Lakehead Region Conservation Authority and the City of Thunder Bay Parks and Recreation Department have constructed over five kilometres of pathways that link to the 28 km network of recreation pathways in the City.

 Also part of the floodway is the Blake Memorial Grove that utilizes donated funds to plant approximately 300 trees per year.
 The Memorial Grove extends along the Neebing-McIntyre Floodway from Fort William Road to the Harbour.

 From Intercity drive East on Main street over the bridge until you reach 110 Ave and turn right onto 110th Ave and turn right into the parking area directly after you cross the bridge over the floodway.